 in each level of the plant root zone the temperature is above 0°C;

-the air saturation specific humidity at surface temperature is higher then the actual air specific humidity at the lowest atmospheric layer, i.e. the water vapour flux can be directed upwards;
+the air saturation specific humidity at surface temperature is higher than the actual air specific humidity at the lowest atmospheric layer, i.e. the water vapour flux can be directed upwards;

 leaves are present, i.e. Leaf Area Index (LAI) is nonzero;